-- a Boolean value specifying whether to perform partitioning as a 2-stage
+- logical value specifying whether to perform partitioning as a 2-stage

-TRUE, partitions are made first based on V and J annotations, and then further split based on junction lengths corresponding to
+TRUE, partitions are made first based on V and J gene, and then further split based on junction lengths corresponding to

-FALSE, perform partition as a 1-stage process during which V annotation, J annotation, and junction length are used to create partitions simultaneously.
+FALSE, perform partition as a 1-stage process during which V gene, J gene, and junction length are used to create partitions simultaneously.
 Defaults to

 - number of cores to distribute the function over.